 The Drexel Libraries has a variety of equipment and print and audiovisual materials available to members of the Drexel community.
-Members of the Drexel community may borrow resources and equipment by visiting by the service desk at the W. W. Library and the Queen Lane Library.
+Members of the Drexel community may borrow resources and equipment by visiting by the service desk at the W. W. Library.
 Distance Learners may also request that material be mailed to their home address.
-Visit our Borrowing Guide for more information about requesting access to physical materials.

-- Physical course reserves: Print textbooks and other physical course reserves materials, including books and DVDs, are now available in the W. W. Hagerty Library and the Queen Lane Library.
-Visit the service desk at either location to request on-site access to print reserves materials.
+- Physical course reserves: Print textbooks and other physical course reserves materials, including books and DVDs, are available at the service desk in the W. W. Hagerty Library.
+Visit the service desk to request on-site access to print reserves materials.

 - Shipping physical materials: Libraries staff will ship physical materials on loan to a confirmed off-campus address (within the U.S.) upon request via the Libraries’ website.
 Physical materials will arrive within seven business days.
 View the Drexel Libraries' shipping boundary map to determine if your address is considered on-campus.
 All shipped materials will include pre-paid return shipping labels.

 - Online delivery of digitized print materials: Staff will digitize articles and book chapters upon request and within three business days via email.

 - Electronic Course Reserves: Electronic course reserves are currently available.
 Libraries staff will work with teaching faculty and staff to identify electronic alternatives to replace physical items on reserve.
 Please email firstname.lastname@example.org to discuss your options.

 - Borrow from Other Libraries: Request digital copies of journal articles and book chapters outside the Drexel Libraries’ owned and licensed collections through our interlibrary loan service, ILLIAD.
 Request a physical item from another library via EZBorrow.

 Loan Periods & Renewals